arghadeepdas88-art/IPL_WIN_PRED/README.md

-IPL wi predictor app using AI_ML
+IPL win predictor app using AI_ML
 <br>
 Logisstic regession is used